If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 1. Search Intent for Organic Content

-In organic content, keyword intent guides the creation of relevant and valuable content that aligns with what users are searching for.
+In organic content, keyword intent guides the creation of relevant and valuable content that aligns with users’ search queries.

 For instance, if the keyword “best content optimization tools” has informational intent, you would create a comprehensive guide comparing different tools.